Finno-Soviet Treaty of 1948

-Due to the uncertain status of Finno–Soviet relations in the years after the Continuation War, and the precise interpretation of the treaty's wording, Finland followed the Warsaw Pact countries' decision and did not participate in the Marshall Plan.
+Due to the uncertain status of Finno–Soviet relations in the years after the Continuation War, and the precise interpretation of the treaty's wording, Finland followed the Eastern Bloc countries' decision and did not participate in the Marshall Plan.
 As a result, Finland's post-war period of economic hardship was prolonged, compared to other European capitalist countries, and it thus became considerably more economically dependent on the Soviet Union.
 In general, Finland kept its relations towards western military powers officially distant (including the proposed Scandinavian Defense Union) and NATO in particular.
 By avoiding supporting the West, it attempted to fend off Soviet pressure for affiliation with the Warsaw Pact.
 No joint military exercises were ever held, and other military cooperation was minimal, despite occasional Soviet advances.

 The YYA Treaty was a cornerstone in Paasikivi's foreign policy.
 It was also a central policy under the presidency of Urho Kekkonen (1956–1981), who dubbed his foreign policy doctrine the Paasikivi-Kekkonen line.
 The treaty was an instrumental tool for the Soviet Union to gain political leverage in the internal affairs of Finland in post-war era, in confrontations such as the note crisis.
 This influence was commonly referred to as Finlandization.
 It is hotly debated to what degree President Kekkonen (President 1956–1981) intentionally used it to further his own influence and damage his opponents.

 Despite the official policy, there was some secret co-operation with the West.
 This ranged from Finnish organizations such as the Social Democratic Party accepting U.S. Central Intelligence Agency funding to sharing of seismic data on nuclear tests.
 Likewise, Eastern Bloc countries conducted espionage in Finland, e.g., the East German Stasi had agents there.